 Carnegie Museums of Art and Natural History offer pre-camp care hours for children ages 6–13 enrolled in camps.
 Sessions include age-appropriate activities and games.

-Learn more about Pre-camp: Week 1.
+Learn more about Pre-camp: Week 01.

-Learn more about Extreme Events.
+Learn more about Super Scientist.

 Explore nature’s wild and wacky wonders!
 Investigate flying mammals, bizarre reptiles, and mixed-up dinosaurs.
 Observe experiments with dry ice and test out the science of food.
 Design your own “weird” animal with its own unique adaptations.
 Scout through Hillman Hall of Minerals and Gems to find minerals that look like cookies, French fries, stars, and bubbles, plus learn the science behind rainbows.